DCI Data Centers to build $400m facility in Sydney

-DCI selected the Eastern Creek site for its proximity to the city’s key data centre and connectivity hubs, which means the company can provide lower-latency and direct access to Sydney.
+DCI selected the Eastern Creek site for its proximity to the city’s key data center and connectivity hubs, which means the company can provide lower-latency and direct access to Sydney.

 DCI also notes that its Australian investment will benefit the Australian economy through job creation in construction and operational management of the site.

-In August 2020, the company also announced development approval for its second data centre in Adelaide.
-The Adelaide 2 data centre is scheduled for service readiness in Q4 2021 and is designed to provide services for defence, government, and secure cloud edge.
+In August 2020, the company also announced development approval for its second data center in Adelaide.
+The Adelaide 2 data center is scheduled for service readiness in Q4 2021 and is designed to provide services for defence, government, and secure cloud edge.

-In November 2020, DCI and Inner Range announced a technology partnership that enables Inner Range to fit out DCI’s data centres with security management solutions, and such as access control.
+In November 2020, DCI and Inner Range announced a technology partnership that enables Inner Range to fit out DCI’s data centers with security management solutions, and such as access control.